 Since the value of new cars depreciates quickly, it’s not uncommon for borrowers to spend some time underwater on their loan—especially off the start.
 But with a longer loan term, you’re far more likely to stay upside down longer.

 Suffice it to say that it’s best to avoid this unpleasant scenario whenever possible.
 Being upside down on a loan can make it difficult for you to sell your car or refinance.

 2. Stuck with negative equity

 If you end up having to trade the car before the loan is paid off, you might have to deal with negative equity.
 You could also end up owing your lender money if your vehicle is totaled.

 Let’s look at a quick example.
-If your car is worth $15,000 at the time of the accident but you owe $18,000 on your loan, you will still owe the lender $3,000 in negative equity.
+If your car is worth $15,000 but you owe $18,000 on your loan when you get into an accident, a regular insurance policy won't cover you for what's on the car loan—just the value of the car.
+You will owe the lender $3,000 in negative equity.
 Negative equity can quickly spiral out of control if you take out a new loan with the negative equity added on top.